 About the Illustrator:

-Cecily Harper Mitchell trained in art at the Cal Arts Institute,
+Cecily Harper Mitchell trained in art at the Cal Arts Institute, has worked

-on the lookout for new and interesting projects.
+the lookout for new and interesting projects.
 Among this talented Author/Illustrator's

 credits is the charmingly illustrated hardcover picture book, (click here